Developer1510/Developer1510.github.io/README.md

 `"highResImageUrl":"www.link.com",`

 When you're done, commit your changes and push to the repository.
 Create a merge request.
 You're done!

-### 1.6 Contribute to existing themes

-- To add a new pin to the existing theme, export the particular pin from EO Browser and copy it from the JSON file (only the pin content, which is between the `{}` symbols) to the JSON file of the theme.
-Make sure that all pins have a comma at the end, except the last one.
-- Don't forget to add an image to the pin, if you're adding a new one.
-- To update an image, replace the image with another one, and make sure the name of the image stays the same, to keep the connection to the pin.
-- To edit a description, title or group, you need to edit it directly in the JSON file.
-- Check the previous chapters for more information.

 ## 2. Export pins from EO Browser